dcherman/image-cache-daemon/README.md

 ### Options

 ```
   -h, --help                                    help for image-cache-daemon
       --image stringArray                       Images that should be pre-fetched
       --node-name string                        The node name to pull to
       --pod-name string                         The pod name
       --pod-namespace string                    The namespace this pod is running in
       --pod-uid string                          The owning pod UID
       --resync-period duration                  How often the daemon should re-pull images from all of the sources.
 Set to 0 to disable. (default 15m0s)
       --warden-image string                     The image that copies a binary to pulled containers to replace the entrypoint (default "exiges/image-cache-warden:latest")
-      --watch-cluster-workflow-templates   Whether or not to watch cluster workflow templates (default true)
+      --watch-argo-cluster-workflow-templates   Whether or not to watch cluster workflow templates (default true)
-      --watch-cron-workflows               Whether or not to watch cron workflows (default true)
+      --watch-argo-cron-workflows               Whether or not to watch cron workflows (default true)
-      --watch-workflow-templates           Whether or not to watch workflow templates (default true)
+      --watch-argo-workflow-templates           Whether or not to watch workflow templates (default true)
 ```